1992 World Series: Background

-The Blue Jays won the American League Eastern Division title for the second consecutive season and third time in four years.
-They faced the winners of the Western Division, the Oakland Athletics, in the American League Championship Series.
+The Blue Jays won the American League East Division title for the second consecutive season and third time in four years.
+They faced the winners of the West Division, the Oakland Athletics, in the American League Championship Series (ALCS).
 The A's were looking to advance to the World Series for the fourth time in five years, having previously been in the World Series in 1988, 1989, and 1990, winning it in 1989.
 The Blue Jays, meanwhile, were looking to become the first Canadian team to win a pennant.
 The Blue Jays lost the first game at home but then won the next three to take a commanding lead, eventually closing the series out at home in Game 6.

-The Braves won the National League Western Division for the second straight season and earned another matchup with the three-time defending Eastern Division winners, the Pittsburgh Pirates, in the National League Championship Series.
-The Braves won three of the first four games in the series, but the Pirates won the next two and were leading in the bottom of the ninth in Game 7 before the Braves rallied, capped off by a single by seldom-used utility man Francisco Cabrera that drove in two runs and won the series.
+The Braves won the National League West Division for the second straight season and earned another matchup with the three-time defending East Division winners, the Pittsburgh Pirates, in the National League Championship Series (NLCS).
+The Braves won three of the first four games in the series, but the Pirates won the next two and were leading in the bottom of the ninth in Game 7 before the Braves rallied, capped off by a single by seldom-used pinch hitter Francisco Cabrera that drove in two runs and won the series.